 Subtle beginnings of something much bigger

 From the get-go, Gram Parsons was determined to be a rock star.
 If he couldn’t become one, at the very least, he would live like one.
 As a teen, he had already formed his own band called The Shilos.
-These early years for Parsons consisted of mostly traditional folk songs, a craft which deep down would always underlie his artistic persona.
-He set off for Harvard University in 1966, only to drop out before the end of the first semester.
-Rather than school, Parsons was unsurprisingly interested in pursuing a music career and he became heavily involved in the local folk scene around Cambridge.
-His aspirations to make it big led to the forming of his first legitimate group, The International Submarine Band.
+These early years for Parsons consisted of mostly traditional folk songs, three-part harmonies and a little rock ‘n’ roll – styles which deep down would always play a role in his artistic makeup.
+He set off for Harvard University in 1966, only to drop out before the end of his first semester.
+Rather than school, Gram was unsurprisingly interested in pursuing a music career and he became heavily involved in the local scene around Cambridge, eventually linking up with guitarist John Nuese, bassist Ian Dunlop and drummer Mickey Gauvin.
+Determined to make a splash, the new quartet officially formed The International Submarine Band.

 Convinced they were destined for the big time, Parsons moved himself and his band members to New York to make their first record.
-Among the players in ISB was guitarist John Nuese, who introduced Parsons to Merle Haggard, George Jones and other prominent country figures while in school.
-In considering Parsons’ enduring legacy as a country music connoisseur, his relationship with Nuese is viewed as highly pivotal in regards to the trajectory of his music.
-Nuese undeniably had a great influence on Parsons’ tastes; you could even argue he ignited the fuse that completely recalibrated his entire artistic repertoire.
-As the ISB, they would soon help create an entirely new musical dynamic during an era dominated by psychedelia.
+Prior to their relocation, it was Nuese, perhaps the most distinguished player in the “ISB,” who introduced Parsons to the records of Merle Haggard, George Jones and other prominent country figures while in school.
+In considering Gram’s enduring legacy as a dedicated country music connoisseur, his relationship with Nuese was highly pivotal in regards to the trajectory of his music.
+Nuese’s influence on Gram’s taste was immense; you could even argue he ignited the fuse that completely recalibrated his entire artistic repertoire.
+As the ISB, they would soon help forge an entirely new musical dynamic amid the end of an era dominated by folk-rock and psychedelia.
 Their new mission: to show the world country music was hip too.

 The Byrds and ‘Sweetheart of the Rodeo’